dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

     If you are physically at Diamond on the BAG-training or CCP4 workshop sessions, then this data is already available in your training data area.
     After typing :samp:`module load bagtraining` or :samp:`module load ccp4-workshop`
-    you'll be moved to a working folder, with the data already located in the :samp:`tutorial_data/` subdirectory.
+    as appropriate, you'll be moved to a working folder, with the data already located in the :samp:`tutorial_data/` subdirectory.

 The data is otherwise available for download from |lactamase|.